Best Way to Stain a Fence

 SAVE TIME USING A STAIN SPRAYER OVER A BRUSH

-Well, it took me about three hours to spray stain on ⅔ of the fence that isn’t near a house...and it took me another SIX HOURS to stain the last ⅓!
-So, I’d certainly say it saved time to use a paint and stain sprayer instead of of a brush.
+It took about three hours to stain spray two-thirds of the wood fence that isn’t near a house.
+But it took another SIX HOURS to stain the last third!
+Needless to say, stain spraying the fence saved a lot of time versus using a brush.

 SEALER